martin-braun/debiano/README.md

 # debiano

-A useful script collection for Debian 10 that can be used remotely.
+A useful setup script collection for Debian 10 servers that can be used remotely.

 ## Install scripts